dgarros/docker-tcpreplay/README.md

 > Within a docker environment, IP and Mac addresses are allocated dynamically and it can be complicated to rewrite all capture files  with the right IP and MAc addresses.
 > In order to workaround that, it's possible to use a Broadcast IP and mac addresses

-Update IP and Mac addresses, you need to provide the previous dst IP
+Update IP and Mac addresses (you need to provide the previous dst IP)
 ```
 tcprewrite --infile=input.pcap --outfile=output.pcap --dstipmap=<previous dest IP>:172.17.255.255 --enet-dmac=01:00:05:11:00:06 --fixcsum
 ```